Dowell-Lab/TFEA/README.md

 TFEA --test-full
 ```

 Once you've run the above tests successfully, you should be ready to run the full version of TFEA.
-Below is the minimum required input to run the full TFEA ppeline.
+Below is the minimum required input to run the full TFEA pipeline.
 Test files are provided within the 'test_files' directory in this repository.

 Using flags